gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Dependency reports improvements

-The dependency report now includes extra information: the requested dependency versions.
+The dependency report now includes the the requested dependency versions as extra information.
 This is invaluable information in many situations:

-* Conflict resolution.
-It is now possible to infer from the dependency report why given dependency version is selected.
+* For conflict resolution it is now possible to infer from the dependency report why a given dependency version is selected.
 Previously, the dependency report included the dependency versions *after* the conflict resolution.
+Now you can see the version before the conflict resolution and the version it was replaced with.
 The new report makes it much easier to understand what happens during the conflict resolution and to figure out why and how certain versions are used.
-* Dynamic versions.
-Now the dependency report shows what version was requested and what version was selected.
+* For dynamic versions the dependency report shows what version was requested and what version was selected.
 For example: 1.3.+ -> 1.3.5 (requested -> selected).

 In order to keep the report clean and tidy we decided to remove the 'resolved target configurations' from the report.
 They used to appear on the right hand of every listed dependency and it was often a source of confusion.
-Now the report should be much more readable.

 We continue to work in the dependency reports area and plan more interesting features shortly.
 For example, we want the report to present the dependency tree even though some dependency is unresolved.
-We want to add other kinds of dependency reports, too.
-Improved dependency report should be also faster for projects that have very large dependency graphs.
+We also want to add other kinds of dependency reports.

-Our performance tests for this particular kind of project show ~50% speed increase.
+The new dependency report should also be faster for projects that have very large dependency graphs.
+Our performance tests for a particular larger project we are working on  showed a 50% speed increase.

-The improvements in the dependency report allows us to design the resolution result API.
-For the Gradle user it means better programmatic access and hooks to the resolved dependency graph.
+The improvements in the dependency report drove our design of the new resolution result API.
+For Gradle users it means better programmatic access and hooks to the resolved dependency graph.

-### Experimental resolution result API

-We want to expose the API that our dependency reports are using.
-This way Gradle users may develop their own dependency reporting driven by custom requirements.
-Also it allows the users to develop build logic that can make decisions based on the content of the dependency graph.

-The best way to start with the new API is to take a look at the Javadoc for <a href="javadoc/org/gradle/api/artifacts/ResolvedConfiguration.html#getResolutionResult()">`ResolvedConfiguration.getResolutionResult()`</a>.

-### Experimental support for building projects in parallel

-Over the coming releases, we'll be adding support for parallel execution of independent projects in a multi-project build.
-By building separate projects in parallel, Gradle will enable better hardware utilisation and faster build times.

-Gradle 1.2 introduces the first experimental support for this feature, via the `--parallel` and `--parallel-threads` [command-line options](userguide/gradle_command_line.html).
-By using these options Gradle will attempt to _execute_ multiple projects in parallel build threads, after first configuring all projects sequentially.
-We are seeing significant performance benefits with this approach, in particular when the build is not already CPU bound.

-Note that to guarantee successful parallel execution of projects, your multi-project build must contain only [decoupled projects](userguide/multi_project_builds.html#sec:decoupled_projects).
-While configuration-time decoupling is not strictly required for parallel project execution, we do not intend on supporting a separate model of decoupling that permits configuration-time coupling with execution-time decoupling.
-At this time there are no checks implemented to ensure that projects are decoupled, and unexpected behaviour may result from executing a build with coupled projects using the new parallel executor.

-**This feature is pre-alpha and highly experimental.
-Many multi-project builds will behave unexpectedly when run using parallel project execution.**
-One known issue is that the Gradle compiler daemon is not current thread-safe.
-So if multiple projects attempt to compile java code simultaneously with `fork=true`, exceptions will result.
-Workaround: don't use `options.fork=true` to compile when running with `--parallel`.

-### Reporting of multiple build failures

-When running the build with `--parallel` or `--continue` it is possible to have multiple failures in your build.
-While executing Gradle will now report on tasks that fail, as well as producing output detailing _all_ build failures on build completion.

-The new output clearly indicates the cause and possible analysis of each failure, making it easier to track down the underlying issue.
-Detailing _all_ failures makes the `--continue` command line option much more useful: it is now possible to use this option to discover as many failures as possible with a single build execution.
+### Lower memory usage

+We've continued to improve our dependency resolution engine, so that it now requires much less heap space.
+A moderately sized multi-project build can expect to see a 20-25% reduction in heap usage thanks to these improvements.

 ### Continue on failure (--continue) no longer experimental